 I knew what I wanted and was in and out of the bakery in five minutes but that was long enough for the attendant to spot the car and bring over his partner in crime the parking enforcement officer.
 I knew what was coming next as well.

 The ticket would have to be paid in person at a national bank, then the bank receipt delivered to the police office where I’d exchange it for a police receipt…and probably another parking ticket while waiting in line.
-Of course if I preferred they could drop off the payment for me… It cost me $10.
+Of course if I preferred “for a small ‘convenience fee’ the officer could drop off the payment for me…” It cost me $10 split between the cop and the attendant.

-Tips to Avoid or Deal with Traffic Stops
+Tips to Avoid & Deal with Traffic Stops

-Stay calm and politely request a citation stating that you’ll be happy to pay it at the end of your trip through the legitimate channel at your rental agency.
-Don’t be surprised if you actually get a ticket – even the most corrupt officer has to write citations as cover.
+If you do get pulled over it’s best to speak Spanish, stay calm and politely request a citation stating that you’ll be happy to pay it at the end of your trip through your rental agency.
+Don’t be too surprised if you actually get a ticket.